Will HTS-2000 repair a crack, hole, rivets, prop or mast on my boat?

-All orders are sent the next US business day as long as you supplied the correct information and did not supply a PO box # for the shipping address.
-All customers will receive an email tracking of their order which is sent from the UPS automated e-mail (Quantumview) once the package is picked up by UPS (this e-mail ends up in most customers junk mail folders due to mail filtering).
-Normal shipping in the US is UPS 3-4 days and you may upgrade to UPS 1 day or 2 day shipping in the United States and Canada when you place your order.
+All orders are sent the next US business day as long as you supplied the correct information.
+Customers will receive an email tracking of their order (this e-mail ends up in most customers junk mail folders due to mail filtering).
+Normal shipping in the US is 3-5 days and you may upgrade to 1 day or 2 day shipping in the United States when you place your order.

 Can you ship USPS instead of UPS on orders?

 Yes we now normally send the order next day USPS by your specification if you want us to use a different method also send a separate order stating so if you include your valid account information in that separate e-mail we will refund any shipping charge that was charged by our order system and send using your shipping account information.